NickSealer/react-api-dog/README.md

+# Description:
+This app consumes a few EP from [Dog API](https://dog.ceo/dog-api/) implementing axios.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).